nordeim/SG-Point-Of-Sale/docs/README_v1.1.md

 With the core features now stable and functional, the project can focus on enhancements and new modules.

-### Immediate Next Steps (v1.1)
+### Next Steps (v1.1)

-*   **Comprehensive Test Suite:** Implement a full suite of unit and integration tests using `pytest` to ensure long-term stability and prevent regressions.
-This is the highest priority for the next release.
+*   **Advanced Promotions Module:** Implement logic for complex discounts (e.g., "Buy One Get One", tiered discounts, customer-group-specific pricing).
 *   **Dashboard View:** Create a main dashboard view that displays key performance indicators (KPIs) like daily sales, top products, and low stock alerts.
-*   **UI/UX Refinements:** Enhance the user experience by adding "empty state" messages to tables (e.g., "No products found"), visual loading indicators for long operations, and a global status bar.
+*   **UI/UX Refinements:** Add user-friendly "empty state" messages to tables and improve visual feedback during operations.
-*   **Advanced Promotions Module:** Implement logic for complex discounts (e.g., "Buy One Get One", tiered discounts, customer-group-specific pricing).
+*   **Enhanced Test Coverage:** Increase unit and integration test coverage for all business logic and data service methods.

 ### Long-Term Vision (v2.0+)

 *   **Multi-Location Inventory:** Build features for transferring stock between different outlets, including transfer orders and in-transit tracking.
-*   **Full Accounting Module:** Expand the accounting models to support a full double-entry ledger, accounts payable/receivable, and automated journal entries from sales and purchases.
+*   **Accounting Integration:** Add functionality to export sales and purchase data to formats compatible with common accounting software like Xero and QuickBooks.
 *   **E-commerce Connector:** Develop an integration with platforms like Shopify or WooCommerce to sync products, orders, and inventory levels.
-*   **Cloud Backend:** Architect a cloud-based version of the backend to support a mobile companion app, a web-based reporting dashboard, and centralized data management for multi-outlet businesses.
+*   **Cloud Backend:** Architect a cloud-based version of the backend to support a mobile companion app, web-based reporting dashboard, and centralized data management for multi-outlet businesses.

 ---

 ## **9. How to Contribute**

 We welcome contributions from the community!
 Whether you're fixing a bug, adding a new feature, or improving documentation, your help is valued.
-Please see the [`CONTRIBUTING.md`](CONTRIBUTING.md) file for detailed guidelines on our development process and how to submit a pull request.
-All participants are expected to adhere to our [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md).
+Please see the `CONTRIBUTING.md` file for detailed guidelines on our development process and how to submit a pull request.

 ---

 ## **10. License**

 This project is licensed under the **MIT License**.
+See the `LICENSE` file for full details.
 You are free to use, modify, and distribute this software, but it is provided "as is" without warranty.